SSWConsulting/SSW.Rules.Content/rules/have-a-nice-background-in-your-home-office/rule.md

 ### Less is more

-When possible, try to have a neutral wall or setup behind you or with minimal objects – that will cause less distraction for others when talking to you.
+- Try to have a neutral wall or setup behind you or with minimal objects – that will cause less distraction for others when talking to you.
 In other words, you may be fond of family pictures or band posters hanging on the wall, but the person on the other side may find them distracting.

-Also watch out if you have a pile of clothes to fold, boxes, or any mess that may be behind your desk.
+- Also watch out if you have a pile of clothes to fold, boxes, or any mess that may be behind your desk.

-**Tip:** A nice test is to sit at your desk and to take a selfie to see what others will see in your background.
+- A nice test is to sit at your desk and to take a selfie to see what others will see in your background.
 Then organize your background accordingly.

-If you want to go the extra mile, consider designating one wall as your company wall and keep it consistent with the company branding.
+- If you want to go the extra mile, consider designating one wall as your company wall and keep it consistent with the company branding.

 ::: bad
 ![Figure: Bad Example – A messy background will not look professional](bad-background.png)